stavroskladis/dsa/topics/01-Sorting/README.md

 - **Fallback**: In-place merge sort when memory limited (O(n log² n) with O(1) space)
 - **Stability**: Guaranteed by always taking from left subarray when elements are equal

+## Which one to prefer and why
+**Why std::sort uses Introsort (unstable):**
+Quick Sort and Heap Sort (the core of introsort) are inherently unstable - their partitioning and heap operations reorder equal elements.
+This is acceptable because std::sort doesn't guarantee stability, allowing it to prioritize speed and memory efficiency.

+**Why std::stable_sort uses Merge Sort (stable):**
+Merge Sort is naturally stable - its merge operation can be implemented to always take from the left subarray when elements are equal, preserving their original relative order.
+The trade-off is O(n) extra space and slightly slower performance.

 ## Building and Running

 ```bash